 quickened in January and hiring across the economy increased in

-late 2012, but Chinese factories only managed a slight rebound
+late 2012, while Chinese factories extended a modest rebound,

 The euro zone economy, meanwhile, likely contracted again at

-the end of last year, though surveys on Friday suggested the
+the end of last year, though data on Friday suggested the worst

-Surveys conducted by the financial information firm Markit
+Surveys conducted by financial information firm Markit and

 manufacturing grew in January at its fastest clip in nine

 months, boosted by a surge in domestic demand.

 That helped lift markets across the globe.
 U.S. stocks

 climbed to five-year highs, with the Dow industrials hitting

 14,000 for the first time since 2007, while European shares